 2. Electrology - effective, fast, and painful

-Like laser hair removal you can get really good discounts on groupon, so be sure to have a look there if this is something you plan on doing in the future.
+Like laser hair removal, you can get discounts on Groupon, so be sure to look there if this is something you plan on doing in the future.

-Pro tips: if getting lidocaine shots at your dermatologist or salon isn’t an option you can pay your dentist a visit and ask for a shot of lidocaine.
+Pro tips: if getting lidocaine shots at your dermatologist or salon isn't an option, you can visit your dentist and ask for a shot of lidocaine.

-Also you can request to have patch test done on your hair at salons or dermatologist offices before committing to a 12 session packaged deals.
+Also, you can request to have a patch test done on your hair at salons or dermatologist offices before committing to a 12 session packaged deal.

 Some side effects associated with electrolysis may include: